adkatrit/spotify-roulette/README.md

 the results are then streamed to redis for your listening pleasure.

-I use this for monitoring
+I use this for monitoring the url ingestion
 ```bash
 watch -n1 'redis-cli scard sorted_total_rando && free -m'
 ```